 J.R.R Tolkien devised as many as 12 new languages for the purpose of his trilogy “The Lord of the Rings”.

-Two of them are very well developed.
-Quenya is the language spoken by all elves, known also as Elven Latin.
-Sindarin is a language that evolved from Quenya and is largely based on the Welsh language.
+All the elves speak Quenya, also known also as Elven Latin.
+Sindarin is a language that evolves from Quenya and features prominent Welsh influences.

 Apart from his own created Middle Earth languages, Tolkien was fluent in almost 20 from our world.

 How long does it take to translate a book?